PharrellWANG/docs-for-fast-depth-coding-using-deep-learning/edge-strength-analysis.rst

             # add ave of the blocks grouping by each mode.
             # calculate the ave by dividing the number of blocks of each mode

+We encouraging the readers to check the python codes provided below for downloading to understand the algorithm used by us.
+(The python codes for the algorithm is easy to understand!)

+Edge analysis algorithm implemented in python is provided for downloading.

+:download:`Edge Analysis in Python<snippets/edge_strength_analysis.py>`